310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh?
-Is that bad?
-When I try to read a book in general, it gets soaked for some reason, so I could not read it even if I wanted to.
+huh? is that bad? when i try to read a book in general, it gets soaked for some reason, so i could not read it even if i wanted to.

-After all, books are impossible to read once they are wet, yes?
+after all, books are impossible to read once they are wet, yes?
 {% endbubble %}

 {% bubble Keito %}